Bestowing the gift of life is not limited to able-bodied women. How can those with physical limitations overcome the challenges?

 Recognizing the challenges of an able-bodied mother, some consider it irresponsible for a handicapped woman to give birth.
 Yet, many women with disabilities are having children with great success.
 How do they overcome the many challenges?

-Pregnancy, Birth, And Early Parenthood – A Guide For Physically Disabled Parents is a useful handbook for moms on wheelchairs created by Disability, Pregnancy, and Parenthood International (DPPI)—UK published: 2010.
+Pregnancy, Birth, and Early Parenthood – A Guide For Physically Disabled Parents is a useful handbook for moms in wheelchairs created by Disability, Pregnancy, and Parenthood International (DPPI)—UK, published: 2010.

 Necessary Adjustments